Realistic expectations for infant and toddler sleep

 While it’s normal for babies and toddlers to wake through the night, the following can help improve your infant’s sleep.

-• Keep your baby in your room until at least 6 months old or ideally 12 months.
-Room-sharing has been shown to be protective, as it is associated with a reduced risk of SUDI.[12]
-[13] [14]
+• Keep your baby in your room until at least 6 months old, ideally 12 months.
+Room-sharing has been shown to be a protective factor reducing the risk of SUDI by 50%.
+It may also reduce your fatigue, tending to night-time needs..[12][13][14]

 • Understand and accept that your child is likely to wake frequently and need physical contact throughout the night for a while, as this is normal.[18]